 F minor melodic (Db and Eb become D natural and E natural).

-A quick way to check which key a key signature represents:
+Here is a quick way to check which key a key signature represents:

-- in flat keys, the last but one flat in the key signature is the tonic of the major key.
+- in flat keys, the last-but-one flat in the key signature is the tonic of the major key.
 For -example:

-The last but one flat is Ab.
+The last-but-one flat is Ab.
 This is the key signature for Ab major.